3.5 reasons to buy faster glass

 Nikon D4, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 12,800, 1/80, ƒ/5.6 300mm

-Just a few years later I now am shooting with a Nikon D4 instead of the D3 above.
-I can now shoot ISO 12,800 and I also have the newer AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR that is a VR II technology.
+I am shootishootikon D4 instead of the D3 above a few years later.
+I can now shoot ISO 12,800 and have the newer AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, a VR II technology.

-I am hand holding this lens and just loving the results.
+I am hand-holding this lens and just loving the results.

 This is cropped area of the photo above.
 Notice how sharp the eyelashes are in the photo.

-• Auto focus lenses
+• Autofocus lenses

-• Highest ISO I shot in 1982 was ISO 400 for color and today I regularly shoot ISO 12,800
+• The highest ISO I shot in 1982 was ISO 400 for color, and today, I regularly shoot ISO 12,800

-• Vibration Reduction (letting me hand hold images four stops slower)
+• Vibration Reduction (letting me handhold images four stops slower)

-• In Camera White Balance today (Only Daylight, Tungsten and BW film in 1982)
+• In-Camera White Balance today (Only Daylight, Tungsten, and BW film in 1982)

-In 1982 Nikon had a 50-300mm that weighed 6lb 2.8oz
+In 1982, Nikon had a 50-300mm that weighed 6lb 2.8oz

-My go to lens
+My go-to lens

 Nikon D4: Normal Camera Setting